Korvus: Fictional character biography

 Though the Shi'ar have denied it for centuries, one of their race once wielded the power of the Phoenix.
-Rook'shir wielded the universal power through a giant blade, called the Blade of the Phoenix, and devastated much of the Shi'ar Empire until the Imperial Guard was formed to defeat him.
+Rook'shir wielded this universal power through a giant blade, called the Blade of the Phoenix, and devastated much of the Shi'ar Empire until the Imperial Guard was formed to defeat him.
 However, a fraction of his power remained in the blade, which could only be lifted by a direct descendant of Rook'shir.
-Hoping that the blade would never be lifted again, the Shi'ar focused on wiping out Rook'shir's descendants.
+Hoping that the blade would never be lifted again, the Shi'ar focused their attention on wiping out Rookshir's descendants.

 The descendants were killed by the Vice-Chancellor K'tor, a loyalist of D'Ken, who kept only one survivor as a slave.
-The survivor was Korvus, and he was tortured as he worked on mechanical constructs, and when he reached adulthood, Korvus was imprisoned in the high security prison on the moon of Phygim and a device was placed on his brain that could be triggered if he tried to escape.
+The survivor was Korvus, who was tortured as he worked on mechanical constructs.
+When he reached adulthood, Korvus was imprisoned in the high-security prison on the moon of Pygim and a device was placed on his brain that would only be triggered if he tried to escape.

-During "The Rise and Fall of the Shi'ar Empire", K'tor approached Korvus in prison and offered to commute the rest of Korvus' sentence if he acted against Marvel Girl, who was, along with Havok, Polaris, Professor X, Nightcrawler, Darwin and Warpath, coming to the Shi'ar Empire to stop Vulcan on his quest for vengeance.
+During "The Rise and Fall of the Shi'ar Empire", K'tor approached Korvus in prison and offered to commute the rest of Korvus' sentence if he acted against Marvel Girl, who was, along with Havok, Polaris, Professor X, Nightcrawler, Darwin, and Warpath, coming to the Shi'ar Empire to stop Vulcan on his quest for vengeance.

-K'tor allowed Korvus to take the Blade of the Phoenix and gave him a ship so he could slay Rachel.
+Ktor allowed Korvus to take the Blade of the Phoenix and gave him a ship so he could slay Rachel.
 Korvus eventually found the band of X-Men by tracking Marvel Girl's Phoenix's brand, to which he was drawn.
 Korvus landed on their ship and easily thwarted the combined X-Men with the Blade.
 However, when he tried to slay Rachel, she grasped the Blade and their minds were involuntarily linked, reliving each other's lives in essence and forming a close bond between them.
 He then chose to ally with the X-Men and the device on his brain was deactivated with the help of Rachel.

 Korvus taught the X-Men that their jumpship had the potential of opening a stargate using their own mutant power sources.
 Korvus worked on fixing the ship while the X-Men sent out a distress signal to the Starjammers.
 Korvus and Marvel Girl continued experiencing their mental bond, drawn together, and began a romantic involvement.
-She soon puts an end to the relationship, believing their connection isn't real and is due to the time their minds bonded because of the residual Phoenix force.
+She soon puts an end to the relationship, believing their connection is not real and is due to the time their minds bonded because of the residual Phoenix force.
 This was much to Korvus' dismay, who actually began to fall in love with her.

-After the death of Corsair at the hands of Vulcan, he, along with Havok, Polaris, Rachel, Ch'od and Raza become the new Starjammers, electing to remain in Shi'ar space and restore Lilandra to the throne.
+After the death of Corsair at the hands of Vulcan, he, along with Havok, Polaris, Rachel, Ch'od, and Raza Longknife become the new Starjammers, electing to remain in Shi'ar space and restore Lilandra to the throne.